George Floyd protests in Washington (state)

 This is a list of protests over the murder of George Floyd that took place in the state of Washington in 2020.

 Protests

 Bellingham

 On May 29, a vigil occurred at the Bellingham Public Library where a memorial was set up.
 A march took place in Bellingham the following day.
-On June 2, a small gathering took pace at the library memorial while several hundred protesters gathered at Railroad Avenue and Holly Street.
+On June 2, a small gathering took place at the library memorial while several hundred protesters gathered at Railroad Avenue and Holly Street.

 On June 6, about 7,000 protesters gathered at Maritime Heritage Park.

 On June 28, hundreds of protesters marched from Maritime Heritage Park to City Hall commemorating the 51st anniversary of the Stonewall riots and calling on the city to "defund the police."
 After most protesters had left, a small group remained, taking down and burning the American flags which had flown at City Hall and graffitiing the entrance.